-Anyone with information is asked to send a text to 847 411, enter MPD and the tip, or contact Crime Stoppers at 1-800-222-8477(TIPS), text TIP674 plus your information to 274637(CRIMES) or go to the Crime Stoppers website at crimestoppersmn.org and click on "Give a Tip".
+Anyone with information is asked to send a text to 847 411, enter MPD and the tip, or contact Crime Stoppers at 1-800-222-8477(TIPS), text TIP674 plus your information to 274637(CRIMES) or go to the Crime Stoppers website at http://www.crimestoppersmn.org/crimeoftheweek.aspx click on "Submit a Web Tip".
 All callers are given a unique identifier and no names are used.

 We are remembering Lois today as she would have turned 78 if she was still here with us on our little blue planet.
 Happy Birthday Lois!
 Sonya wrote a fitting picture of what she'd see Lois doing today: